teramoby/speedle-plus/readme.md

 Speedle+ open source project consits of a policy definition language, policy management module, authorization runtime module, commandline tool, and integration samples with popular systems.

-Speedle+ is based on Speedle open source project which was hosted at https://github.com/oracle/speedle under UPL.
+Speedle+ is based on Speedle open source project which is hosted at https://github.com/oracle/speedle under UPL.

+# Who are we

+We are the founding members of Speedle project.
+For some reasons, we all left Oracle and consequently not contributors of Speedle project on GitHub anymore.
+But we still stay with Speedle project.
+We create a new repo under https://github.com/teramoby/SpeedlePlus and maintain the new project here now.

+# Contribution